ChengzijunAixiaoli/POTD/README.md

 ### What is included ?

-* Python3 and R implementation of POTD
+* Python3 implementation of POTD

-* Demo notebooks:
-	- [potd_example.ipynb](potd_example.ipynb): Compare POTD with other methods in estimating the SDR subspace
+* A demo of POTD, compared with SIR, SAVE, and DR methods.
 ### Authors

 * [Cheng Meng](https://github.com/ChengzijunAixiaoli)